Article IIb. Six Reasons Why A, B, & C

 I explained to Lisa that she and Fred were in a vicious cycle.
 Lisa soon realized her contribution to this cycle and that in order to break the cycle, she would have to give up her defensive posture when her husband disagreed with her.
 I encouraged her to compliment Fred when he expressed his true opinions on a subject, to thank him for his forthrightness, and to express her appreciation for his honest involvement in the discussion.
 She was to let him know that she enjoyed talking to him and hearing his ideas and opinions even when he did not agree with her.
 She took my suggestion.
 Her new approach made him less afraid of her sensitivity, and defensiveness.
 Although Fred was still apprehensive, he found that Lisa's greater acceptance of his disagreements gradually altered his apprehensive attitude towards her.
 Accordingly, he began to "open up" to his wife; this resulted in a noticeably increased level of communication in their lives.

 I also encouraged Fred to show more appreciation and give more praise to Lisa.
 This helped build a safety cushion between them.
 Lisa, gradually became less sensitive to Fred's disagreements, and did not jump to negative conclusions about them.
-The resulting changes altered the nature of their interactions and Lisa and Fred were both gratified by their increased interactions.
+The resulting changes altered the nature of their interactions and Lisa and Fred were both gratified by their improved and increased interactions.

 Case History Four: